deepesh-grg/Chat-Server/README.md

 the concept and implementation of mutex in this project.
 ## Additional Tasks

-Chat room server is implemented from the concepts of socket 		   programming and multi-threading.
+Chat room server is implemented by using the concepts of socket 		   programming and multi-threading.

 The concept of mutex has been used while adding and removing clients from the chat room for proper synchronization.